 Remove from the grill & set aside to cool completely.

 When cooled, cut a slit down the side of each eggplant & scrape the flesh out into the bowl of a food processor.
 Pulse a couple of times.
 Using a mortar & pestle, crush the garlic & salt together to form a paste.
 Add the lemon juice & tahini & mash it in with the paste.
 Add the mixture into the food processor with the eggplant & pulse a couple more times, or until blended.
 If possible, let the baba ghanoush sit for a few hours, before serving.
 This gives all the flavors a chance to intensify.
+Garnish with a drizzle of extra-virgin olive oil & a sprinkle of minced parsley.
+Serve with some toasted pita bread triangles.

 Click here for the printable recipe.